metaleap/go-ngine/README.md

 An in-development OpenGL-based "3D rendering engine" written in Go, focusing on interactive real-time apps such as games or demos.

 Early work-in-progress, "progressing" at a rather leisurely pace too.
-Performance is a high priority, slowing development considerably. **Not really ready for developer use just yet...**
+Performance is a high priority, slowing development considerably. **Not really ready for any "production" use-cases just yet...**

 Current state: